DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-discovery-peer-review-report.md

 These include a summary of how the team has demonstrated an understanding of users and their needs.
 And, how the team has understood the problem space.

-The discovery will also be given an overall red, amber or green (RAG) rating with a description of what this means.
+The discovery will also be given an overall RAG (red, amber, green) rating with a description of what this means.
 This includes specific recommendations the team needs to action.

 ## Discovery RAG rating descriptions